johnnyw66/cookie_session/virtual_button/README.md

 You should now be ready to run some python code to trigger the virtual button and make an announcement...

+### My Alexa Device keeps telling me "Somebody is at Virtual Button..." whenever I get an announcement.

+To turn this off, open your Alexa App and choose the Devices icon in the lower right part of the screen.

+Next choose All Devices and scroll through the list to find your Virtual Button XX device(s), select it, then switch the Doorbell Press Announcements slider to the off position.
+You might have to do this for each Virtual Button you own.

 ## Restful API Example